AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/variableBlock/intro.rst

 Variable blocks
 ===============

+.. seealso:: :ref:`How to create, edit, and delete variable blocks <variableBlocks>`

 The variable block is the basic element of a calculator.
 A variable block corresponds to some input field (numeric inputs as well as dropdown lists, radio buttons, checkboxes).